Staircase design should be based on a number of factors: practicality, style and safety.

-The first thing you need to determine is what size your staircase needs to be.
-Begin by measuring the total rise.
+Measuring the total rise.
 This is the measurement from the finished floor below to the finished floor level above.

 To comply with the Regulations, the minimum going should be 220mm, whilst the pitch of the staircase should not exceed 42°.

 There are no restrictions when it comes to width, but standard flights measure 860mm, and for a main staircase it is agreed that a width of between 800mm and 900mm works best.
 For secondary staircases a minimum width of 600mm is recommended.

 In general, the best place for the base of a staircase is viewed as being somewhere near to the front door and that, if possible, you should not have to cross another room to reach the stairs from the front door.

 This is vital if there is a third storey to the house, as the stairs will have to act as a fire escape route.

 Which Configuration is Best for my Staircase Design?